Links and references

 Markdown links

-A chapter in Markdown has a default ID based on the header.
-To assign a custom ID to any element, specify {id="some_id"}
+By default, every chapter in a Markdown topic has an ID based on the chapter heading.
+To assign a custom ID to a chapter or any other element, use the id

-To define the link summary, specify it in quotes after the link target:
+To define the custom link summary, specify it in quotes after the link target:

 Reference-style links in Markdown